carnarez/markdown-render-styling/README.md

 light/dimmed/dark themes and syntax highlighting were [quite shamelessly] forked from GitHub colour scheme for consistency.

+Structure of this little codebase:

+* `style-markup.css` defines styles for native and custom HTML tags;
+* `style-struct.css` defines styles for the generated pages sections;
+* `style-syntax.css` defines styles for syntax highlighting for code snippets;
+* `style.css` defines the variables and imports the content above.

-See below for a detailed description of the defined CSS.
+See below for a more detailed description of the defined CSS.

 # Configuration